ritobanrc/grade11/ush/ch22_world_war_1/README.md

     - Colonized people given "equal weight" to colonizers in deciding futures
     - "General association of nations" -- League of Nations, regulate countries to preserve democracy
 * **End of the War**
-    - America turns the tide, w/ only 100k dead
+    - America turns the tide with "American Expeditionary Force", w/ only 100k dead
     - By Spring, push Germans out of Paris
     - By Summer, large counteroffensive
     - By Autumn, 1 mn soldiers push back Germans